ElCommi/TidyModels/README.md

 # TidyModels_Practise

-This repo contains materials showing casing TidyModels in R for ML applications.
+This repo contains materials showcasing TidyModels in R for ML applications.